harryreyesnieva/p8105_final_project/code/KidneyDataMS.md

 ```

 \#Merging the outcome dataset with the patient characteristics data set.
-I will now import the data frame from another sheet
+I will now import the data frame from another sheet that contains center
+names and zipcodes only.

 ``` r
 df_two = read_excel("../data/csrs_final_tables_2006_KI.xls", sheet = "Tables B2-B3 Center")